QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 According to this theory, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall" is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.

-The ''monetarist'' or ''fiscal theory of  price levels" asserts that
+The "monetarist" or "fiscal theory of  price levels" asserts that

-* to **start** a persistent inflation the government beings persistently to run a money-financed government deficit
+* to *start* a persistent inflation the government beings persistently to run a money-financed government deficit

-* to **stop** a persistent inflation the government   stops persistently running  a money-financed government deficit
+* to *stop* a persistent inflation the government   stops persistently running  a money-financed government deficit

 The  model in this lecture is a "rational expectations" (or "perfect foresight") version of a model that Philip Cagan {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.